 Come visit us and ask questions, get swag, learn about Volunteer Training, take the pledge with Let’s Get Consensual, learn about us and the work we do, get more information on how to believe survivors and/or what sexualized violence is, sign up for our listerv.
 We’re excited to meet you!

 Thursday, September 15th 1:00 PM – 3:00 PM, location to be confirmed upon registration

-The AVP consent workshop is intended to provide folks with the education, skills, and opportunity to understand and practise consent in a supportive and sex positive space.
-Some of the topics that folks can expect to engage in will include: consent (what it is, why it’s required, how to practise it), gender-based violence, power, and privilege.
+The AVP consent workshop is intended to provide folks with the education, skills, and opportunity to understand and practice consent in a supportive and sex positive space.
+Some of the topics that folks can expect to engage in will include: consent (what it is, why it’s required, how to practice it), gender-based violence, power, and privilege.
 Through activities and discussions the workshop offers a chance for us to talk about all the ways we can provide safe, fun, and sexy ways to build relationships with the people we care about.